12d Synergy + Trimble Quick Sheet

 1.4.2.
 Download Dependency Rule

-A download dependency rule is a way to automate preforming a Get All in 12d Synergy.
+A download dependency rule is a way to automate performing a Get All in 12d Synergy.
 This makes working with files easier by getting any of the necessary peripheral information automatically during the process of opening the file.
 It can be set up for any folder within your project.

 A simplified process for setting up a download dependency rule is mentioned below: